Tria Hair Removal Laser 4x is an at-home hair removal product from Tria Beauty. Today we offer our review along with additional product information.

 The new Tria 4x addresses some user concerns with earlier models, such as battery life, weight, and design.
-There is now a skin sensor and an LED display which assist in the hair removal process.
+There is now a skin sensor and a LED display which can assist in the hair removal process.

-Our tests of the product found that – depending on the candidate – it works quite well to remove hair, and the results were maintained at least six months after use.
-Using the product requires consistency and an investment in time.
+Our tests of the product found that – depending on the candidate – it works quite well to remove hair, and the results were maintained at least six months after usage.
+Nevertheless, using the product effectively requires consistency and an investment of time.

-To Tria’s credit, they offer a tool to determine if their product is right for you.
-This tool allows you to select your skin color and your hair color.
+To Tria’s credit, they offer a testing tool on their website to determine if their product is right for you.
+This test allows you to input your skin color and your hair color.
 As some users will find, Tria is not for everyone, including those with light hair or dark skin.
-There are also some limitations of the product, as noted below.
+These limitations of the product, along with others, are noted below.

 How much does Tria Laser cost?

-Of the three hair removal products we have evaluated to date, Tria Laser 4x is the most expensive, at $449.
+Of the multiple hair removal products we have evaluated to date, Tria Laser 4x is one of the most expensive, at a total of $449.

 At-home laser hair removal is a marathon, not a sprint.
-Sessions can take about a half hour, and require patience – not only per session, but with long-term expectations.
+Sessions can take about a half hour, and require patience – not only per session, but also in regards to long-term expectations.